koukibadr/Searchable-Listview/README.md

 - **If you are using the 1.5.3 version or older and you are using `sliverScrollEffect` parameter, for 1.6.0 version and above this parameter is replaced with a constructor `SearchableList.sliver`**

 - **If you are migrating to 2.5.0 version you need to change the `builder` callback as now it provide the element index and not the element object**

+- **If you are migrating to 2.8.0 version the `seperated` constructor is no longer available instead use `seperatorBuilder` in both default constructor and `async` constructor**

 ## Implementation